 The type of feedback (SU, MU or CQI) solicited by an EHT beamformer from an EHT beamformee is indicated in the Feedback Type And Ng and Codebook subfields in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame as defined in Table 9-31a (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding) and Table 9-31b (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE non-TB sounding)(#24511).

 The bandwidth (partial or full) of the feedback solicited by an EHT beamformer from an EHT beamformee depends on the Partial BW Info subfield in the STA Info field identifying the EHT beamformee in the EHT NDP Announcement frame and the bandwidth of the EHT NDP Announcement frame.
 The bandwidth of EHT NDP Announcement frame and the EHT NDP frame shall be same.

+An EHT NDP Announcement frame shall only request partial BW feedback on a large RU or MRU that is defined for each signal bandwidth in 36.3.2 (Subcarrier and resource allocation).

+An EHT NDP Announcement frame shall not request feedback on a 242-tone RU that is signaled as punctured in the U-SIG of the NDP that follows the EHT NDP Announcement frame.

+An EHT NDP Announcement frame shall not request partial BW feedback on a 242-tone RU outside of the beamformee’s operating channel width.

 An SU beamformer may solicit partial bandwidth or full bandwidth SU feedback from an SU beamformee in an EHT non-TB sounding sequence.
 In partial bandwidth non-TB sounding sequence case, the Puncturing Channel Information fields in U-SIG shall indicate same puncturing pattern as in the Partial BW Info subfield in the EHT NDP Announcement frame.